milena-t/ReVis/README.md

   --statistics          print contig-specific repeat statistics (optional, increases output length quite a bit, off by default)
                             Prints repeat information (and gene numbers if applicable) for each contig, mostly for debugging purposes
 ```

+# ReVis transcript surroundings

+There is also the option to look at the repeat proportion of the sequences up and downstream of a list of genes.
+This requires a list of all genes you want to use as "background", and then a different list (potentially a subset of the first one) that you want to contrast with that.
+Here, I do *not* use windows, this is looking at the repeat abundance at individual bp positions up and downstream of gene borders.
+I wrote this code to use on the results of a CAFE5 analysis based on orthofinder, so this is the kind of file format it expects, but it's probably not too difficult to modify.

+The script works like this:
+* make a table for the surrounding n bases upstream and downstream of each gene where each base is a row and each column is the sum of how often this base is annotated as the TE-category across all transcripts